Griffith University The Economist rankings

 DISCLAIMER: Do not take everything for granted !

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
+We are making sure that this will improve over time !

-Gary Stevenson (born 1986 in Ilford) is a British economist, former financial trader, and YouTuber known for his economic analysis and activism against economic inequality.
-From a Mormon single-income working class background in Ilford, Stevenson won a scholarship to study for a BSc in economics and mathematics at the London School of Economics, before becoming a financial trader at Citibank in 2008 at age 21.
+Gary Stevenson (born 1986) is a British YouTuber and former financial trader known for his economic commentary and activism against economic inequality.
+Born in Ilford, London, Stevenson studied economics and mathematics at the London School of Economics, before becoming a financial trader at Citibank in 2008 at age 21.
 Stevenson became a millionaire in the wake of the great recession by betting on a large increase in economic inequality, and that growing poverty would cause interest rates to stay low.
-By trading on this prediction, he claims to have been Citibank's most profitable trader globally in 2011.
+He claims to have been Citibank's most profitable trader globally in 2011, a claim disputed by former colleagues.
 In 2014, Stevenson retired from financial trading to study for an MPhil in Economics at the University of Oxford.
 In 2020, he started the YouTube-channel GarysEconomics, where he campaigns against economic inequality and explains economic concepts to a wider audience.
-Stevenson is a contributor to policy debates on inequality in Britain and has contributed to outlets such as The Guardian, BBC, LBC, and Novara Media.
-In 2024, Stevenson published The Trading Game through Penguin Books, a memoir about his years working in the finance industry.
-The book rose to the number one spot on the Sunday Times bestseller list and received generally positive reviews.
+Stevenson is a contributor to policy debates on inequality in Britain and has contributed to outlets such as The Guardian, BBC, LBC, Novara Media, and Piers Morgan Uncensored.
+In 2024, Penguin Books published The Trading Game, Stevenson's memoir about his years working in the finance industry.

 Article Title : Gary Stevenson (economist)